Final Fantasy 9 animated series is apparently in the works

 The news arrives amid something of a renaissance for the 30-year-old game series.

-At E3 2021, Square Enix announced its plans to remaster all of the first six Final Fantasy games, presenting them in a classic visual style faithful to the originals – that's all the mainline titles from the NES era through to the SNES.
+At E3 2021, Square Enix announced its plans to remaster all of the first six Final Fantasy games – that's all the mainline titles from the NES era through to the SNES – presenting them in a classic visual style faithful to the originals.

 The studio has also confirmed that the latest expansion to a newer game in the series, Final Fantasy 14, is headed for Windows, Steam, PS4 and PS5 on November 23.
 Called Endwalker, the DLC will take Warriors of Light to mystical new locales, including the moon.